Flecainide: Interactions

 Flecainide has high bioavailability after an oral dose, meaning that most of the drug that is ingested will enter the systemic blood stream.
 Peak serum concentrations can be seen 1 to 6 hours after ingestion of an oral dose.
 While the plasma half-life is about 20 hours, it is quite variable, and can range from 12 to 27 hours.
 During oral loading with flecainide, a steady state equilibrium is typically achieved in 3 to 5 days.

 The majority of flecainide is eliminated by the kidneys, with the remainder metabolized by the cytochrome P450 2D6 isoenzyme in the liver.
 Therefore, alterations in renal function or urine pH will greatly affect the elimination of flecainide, as more is eliminated by the kidney than by the hepatic route.

 Because of the dual elimination routes of flecainide and its tendency to decrease myocardial contractility, flecainide interacts with numerous pharmaceuticals and can potentiate the effects of other myocardial depressants and AV node blocking agents.
-In addition, flecainide can decrease the metabolism or elimination of many (but not all) agents that use the cytochrome P450 enzyme system.

-A full list of drug interactions with flecainide can be obtained from the manufacturer.
-Some important drug interactions with flecainide include: